kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 APIQueue would provide an `Add()` method would would be used to enqueue an API call that has to be executed.
 `APICall` would provide all required methods to handle it, especially `Execute()` for running, `Merge()` for merging it with the same call type (e.g. `StatusUpdateCall`) that is already enqueued.
+There should be only one `APICall` implementation with the same `CallType` at any given moment (prevented by `APIQueue`), but extending this behavior could be considered in the future.
 Supporting a cache would need adding `Update()` method that would take the object and update it with API call details (e.g., set NominatedNodeName in a Pod that will be soon updated by the call).
 This updated object could be then stored in the cache, and having the call details would allow to know what fields would need to be changed if any future update occurs before the API call is executed.